 - Topic - selected from the CALI Legal Research Topic Grid.
 Please check the list of Lessons in Progress as well as the Topic Grid to ensure that the lesson doesn't already exist or is in progress.

-- Approach and methodology, including use of CALI Authoring Software
+- Approach and methodology, including the use of CALI Authoring Software

-- Estimated time it will take student to complete lessons - average is 45 minutes to 1.5 hours.
+- Estimated time it will take a student to complete the lesson - the average is 60 minutes.
 Please aim for no more than one hour.

 - If submitting a state legal research lesson, there should be a hypothetical included that directs students through the materials covered in the lesson.
 If one lesson already exists for your state, it is encouraged that your hypothetical either feature the same characters and/or situation that the existing lesson already uses.